Challenging Golf Courses

 The Ocean Course, South Carolina

 The Ocean Course is situated on Kiawah Island in South Carolina.
 This course is very well maintained and offers excellent service and caddies.
 The wind gusts on this course and the fairways are unlike others and are not firm and bouncy.
 The course has softer fairways with grass that is soft and clingy when it gets wet and the greens have bunkers in front of them.
 The greens are also scalloped to allow for better drainage.
 The course is quite long from the back tees, 7610 yards.
 Golfers can become quite frustrated due to the loss of many golf balls.
 Golf carts are not able to go off the paths, which can be a bit frustrating.

 Carnoustie Golf Links in Angus, Scotland can make a grown man cry.
 It is situated on the shores of Scotland and is a popular tourist attraction for visitors to Scotland.
 There are three courses, The Championship, Burnside and Buddon.
 The Championship Course has hosted a Ladies British Open, two Seniors and seven Open Championships.
 The Burnside is not as well known as the Championship Course, but is considered one of the best courses.
-The Buddon Links Course was opened in 1979 and much like the online slots Canada has to offer, it has undergone many changes and improvements since then.
+The Buddon Links Course was opened in 1979 and it has undergone many changes and improvements since then.
 The Championship is known as being the most difficult course mainly because players will need to constantly revaluate their strategies because of the bunkers that twist and turn.